Paweluhu/Ghostboard/README.md

 The keyboard is divided into two zones:
 - **Numeric Zone:** Top row with numbers (0–9) and a few additional symbols.
 - **Alphabet Zone:** Main block with letters (a–z).

+Ghostboard can be used on:
+- Devices with touchscreens (phones, tablets)
+- Devices with mouse input (e.g., terminals, ATMs, kiosks)

 ---